ClearCarbon/dotfiles/README.markdown

-My dotfiles, at the moment vim and tmux.
-Vimrc using git submodules manage vim plugins.
+Fork of hatoishi's dot files to make them sane for Myself Vimrc using git submodules manage vim plugins.
 Some of the vimrc settings require vim 7.3 or greater.

 I use the word 'my' loosely.
 All files have been patched together from many